-For the purposes of this study, governmental structure options include status quo of a single station fire district (either in a contract arrangement with another fire agency or fully staffed status), or functional reorganization of existing districts such as the consolidation of the two fire districts, or in the alternative, dissolution of a district and annexation of the dissolved territory to a neighboring district providing the same powers.
+For the purposes of this study, governmental structure options include: status quo of a single station fire district (either in a contract arrangement with another fire agency or fully staffed status) and functional reorganization of existing fire agencies such as consolidation of the two fire districts, or in the alternative, dissolution of a district and annexation of the dissolved territory to a neighboring district providing the same services.

-While status quo of a single station district contracting with another agency is consistent with industry best practices to achieve cost savings for both agencies by sharing resources, it stops short of realizing savings that could be achieved in a functionally unified fire agency in which the a consolidated agency would share the cost of a single elected board, elections, etc. In addition, the current situation of nonrenewal of the fire services agreement underscores the impermanent and provisional nature of a contractual arrangement in which HMBFD as contractor has not been able to hire for the long term, requiring unanticipated over-time expenditures and creating uncertainty on the part of employees.
-And in the case of PMFD, non-renewal of the contract puts the PMFD board in a position in which decisions that may have long-lasting fiscal impacts are being made in a short period of time.
+While status quo of a single station district contracting with another agency is consistent with fire agency best practices to achieve cost savings for both agencies by sharing resources, it stops short of realizing savings that could be achieved in a functionally unified fire agency in which a consolidated district would share the cost of a single elected board,

+(compensation, public meeting notice, elections, etc.) In addition, the current situation of non-renewal of the fire services agreement underscores the impermanent and provisional nature of a contractual arrangement in which HMBFD as contractor has not been able to hire for the long term, requiring unanticipated over-time expenditures and creating uncertainty on the part of personnel and PMFD residents.
+And in the case of PMFD, non-renewal of the contract puts the PMFD board in a position in which decisions that may have long-lasting fiscal impacts might be made in a short period of time with demonstrated fiscal viability.

 In the case of HMBFD and PMFD, based on countywide agreements and practice, each jurisdiction is subject to the same standards for staffing levels and automatic aid and each district serves communities that by virtue of geography, existing development patterns and location of fire stations are for all practical purposes a single service area for fire protection.
-Examination of the separate District budgets indicates that a functionally consolidated fire protection district would result in a savings in district governance expenditures and shared costs of administration, management and personnel.